biancadimaano/biancadimaano/README.md

 <p>A few things I am working on right now are: </p>
 &ensp;💻 Developing a website for an SFU club<br>
-&ensp;🌱 Developing a web app that allows people to check the live status of a club space<br> &ensp;🔭 Learning more about networking (TCP/IP, etc.), multimedia systems, and UX research in my courses<br>
+&ensp;🌱 Developing a web app that allows people to check the live status of a club space<br> &ensp;🔭 Learning more about networking, multimedia systems, and UI design + UX research in my courses<br>
 &ensp;👯 Making fun projects at hackathons!<br>
 &ensp;✏️ Hosting workshops on Figma & Web dev for hackathon beginners
 <br><br>